JamesByers/Intro_to_Visualization/README.md

 * Elliot Bay Trail data
   * [In our class repository](/Elliot_bay_trail_data/Elliott_Bay_Trail_in_Myrtle_Edwards_Park.csv)
   * [Web link](https://data.seattle.gov/Transportation/Elliott-Bay-Trail-in-Myrtle-Edwards-Park/4qej-qvrz)

-* Use a calculated fields to create a line chart of total pedestrians by month
+* Use a calculated field to create a line chart of total pedestrians by month
-* Use a calculated fields to create a line chart of bikes by month
+* Use a calculated field to create a line chart of bikes by month
 * Create a new chart using the "Measure Names" and filters to create a chart comparing total pedestrians and bikes over time
 * Bonus: Create a new chart that compares all four bike and pedestrian counts over time

 #### Code along - Create Dashboards  -  7:50
 * Create a dashboard from worksheet vizualizations
-* Add text and blank areas for clarity and pleasant appearence
+* Add text and blank areas for clarity and pleasant appearance

 #### Exercise: Create dashboards with Pronto Bike share data  -  8:00
 * Together let's create a chart with a count of Trips by day of the week (code along)